Nishu-Sheoran/Java-ChatX/README.md

 Java-ChatX is a multithreaded, network-based chat application built using Java, Socket Programming, Swing GUI, and SQL Database.
 It allows multiple clients on different machines to communicate in real-time through a central server, with full support for user authentication, data security, and a friendly graphical interface.

-Features
+✨ Features
-User Registration & Login:
+📝 User Registration & Login

 New clients can register and create an account with a username and password.